 Recreational boating activity in Jamestown consists largely of day boating, sailboat racing, recreational fishing, or cruising (transients visiting, residents going elsewhere).
 Commercial activity is concentrated in the East and West Harbor areas.
-Current town zoning restrictions limit to some extent the possibilities of further waterbased commercial development in those areas, especially as most of the harbor waterfront is already committed to residential use, public recreation, or conservation.
-The Town has established municipal shoreline zoning districts, as detailed in the Jamestown Zoning Ordinance.

-No uses of coastal or harbor waters will be restricted due to the expansion of existing or siting of new mooring areas.

-The Town provides trash collection services at public waterfront facilities.

-1. Commercial Boating Facilities

-Marinas/Boat Yards: There are four commercial marinas/boat yards available to the general public in Jamestown: three in East Harbor (Conanicut Marine Services, Clark Boat Yard, Jamestown Boat Yard), and one in West Harbor (Dutch Harbor Boat Yard).
+Current town zoning restrictions limit to some extent the possibilities of further waterbased commercial development in those areas, especially as most of the harbor waterfront 2 is already committed to residential use, public recreation, or conservation.
+The Town has 3 established municipal shoreline zoning districts, as detailed in the Jamestown Zoning Ordinance.
+6 No uses of coastal or harbor waters will be restricted due to the expansion of existing or siting of new mooring areas.
+7 9 The Town provides trash collection services at public waterfront facilities.
+10 11 1.
+Commercial Boating Facilities 12 13 Marinas/Boat Yards: There are four commercial marinas/boat yards available to 14 the general public in Jamestown: three in East Harbor (Conanicut Marine Services (TPG Marinas, Conanicut), Clark Boat Yard, Safe Harbor Jamestown Boat Yard), and one in West Harbor (TPG Marinas, Dutch Harbor 15 Boat Yard).
 These businesses make a considerable contribution to the local economy.
-They also provide access to the water for any members of the public--resident or non-resident--who wish to take advantage of their services.

-Clark Boat Yard, a little less than a mile south of East Ferry (also known as Round House) has 45 rental moorings; a service dock; launch service; two railway lifts; a boat ramp; and a repair shop.
+They also 17 provide access to the water for any members of the public--resident or non-resident--who 18 wish to take advantage of their services.
+19 20 Clark Boat Yard, a little less than a mile south of East Ferry (also known as 21 Round House) has 45 64 rental moorings; a service dock; launch service; two railway lifts; a 22 boat ramp; and a repair shop.
 It has on-site winter storage and on-site summer parking.

-Conanicut Marine Services (CMS), at East Ferry, has its own pier and leases two others from the town.
-It has 160 rental moorings; over 100 rental slips with electricity and water; the only marine fuel (diesel and gasoline) pump on the island; a launch service; a ship's store; showers and heads; a pumpout facility and pumpout boat; and a repair shop.
+23 24 TPG Marinas, Conanicut Marine Services (CMS), at East Ferry, has its own pier and leases 25 others from the town.
+It has 1560 rental moorings; over 100 rental slips with electricity 26 and water; the only marine fuel (diesel and gasoline) pump on the island; a launch 27 service; a parts department ship's store; showers and heads; a pumpout facility and pumpout boat; and 2824 repair shop.
 It has off-site winter storage and off-site summer parking.
+The Jamestown 2924 and Newport Ferry, operated by CMS, which is based at East Ferry, pro-3028 transportation between Jamestown, Newport, and other nearby points, 31

+TPG Marinas, Dutch Harbor Boat Yard (DHBY), at the west end of Narragansett Avenue, has

+Safe Harbors Jamestown Boat Yard (JBY), south of the Clark Boat Yard, in the center of the

+Formatted: Indent: Left: 0.15"

+Formatted: List Paragraph, Indent: Left: 0.15", Hanging: 0.33", Numbered + Level: 1 + Numbering Style: 1, 2, 3, ... + Start at: 1 + Alignment: Left + Aligned at: 0.49" + Indent at: 0.82", Tab stops: 0.82", Left + 0.82", Left its own service dock and leases part of the old West Ferry landing from the town.
+DHBY has 118 108 rental moorings, a launch service, showers and heads, a pumpout facility, a has 81 57 rental moorings; 13 outhauls; and launch service.
+It provides on-site winter service dock; ample shop facilities; and is able to do extensive repairs on site.
+JBY also railway lift, and a full repair shop on site.
+It has on-site winter storage and on-site

+Formatted: Indent: Left: 0.4", Hanging: 0.42", Right: 0", Space Before: 0 pt storage and on-site summer parking.

+Dumplings residential area (and the oldest boatyard on the island) has a railway lift; a

+43 44 summer parking.

 The Jamestown and Newport Ferry, operated by CMS, which is based at East Ferry, provides summer transportation between Jamestown, Newport, and other nearby points.

-Dutch Harbor Boat Yard (DHBY), at the west end of Narragansett Avenue, has its own service dock and leases part of the old West Ferry landing from the town.
-DHBY has 108 rental moorings, a launch service, showers and heads, a pumpout facility, a railway lift, and a full repair shop on site.
-It has on-site winter storage and on-site summer parking.

-Jamestown Boat Yard (JBY), south of the Clark Boat Yard, in the center of the Dumplings residential area (and the oldest boatyard on the island) has a railway lift; a service dock; ample shop facilities; and is able to do extensive repairs on site.
-JBY also has 57 rental moorings; 13 outhauls; and launch service.
-It provides on-site winter storage and on-site summer parking.